-- Two-stage qualitative project run by TRA: pre-task with 20 participants followed by online co-creation groups (3 x groups comprised of 3 x pairs in each) - Recruited Māori aged 18-29 who fit into the Social Spender, Aspirational Acquirer (Primary) and Active budgeter (Secondary) segments. - Explored the needs, motivations and drivers of rangatahi and examined how money fits into their lives and aspirations. - Respect for whanau was most important: outlook and values were passed on through generations. - Their drive and motivation to improve themselves and support their loved ones is strong, they are curious and keen on learning
+- Two-stage qualitative project: pre-task followed by online co-creation groups - Explored the needs, motivations and drivers of rangatahi and examine how money fits into their lives and aspirations. - Recruited Māori aged 18-29 who fit into the Social Spender, Aspirational Acquirer (Primary) and Active budgeter (Secondary) segments. - Respect for whānau was most important: outlook and values were passed on through generations. - Their drive and motivation to improve themselves and support their loved ones is strong, they are curious and keen on learning

-"I'm a proud wahine Māori, I care about the earth and the planet and the environment.
-And I really care about people."
+"I'm a proud wahine

+Māori, I care about the

+earth and the planet and

+the environment.
+And I

+really care about people."